PetaVision/OpenPV/docs/tutorial/basic/V1_LCA_tutorial.md

 HyPerLCALayer           | "V1"     | makes a sparse representation of Image using LCA ANNLayer                | "Recon"  | output for visualization

-Before moving on to Connections, we should make a note about displayPeriod, writeStep,  triggerFlag, and phase.
+Let's look more closely at some more of the layer parameters: displayPeriod, writeStep,  triggerFlag, and phase.
 Movie has a parameter 'displayPeriod' that sets the number of  timesteps an image is shown.
 We then typically set the writeStep and initialWriteTime to be some integer interval of displayPeriod, but this isn't necessary.
 For example if you want to see what the sparse reconstruction looks like while the same image is being shown to Movie, you can change the writeStep for "Recon" to 1 (just note that your output file will get very large very quickly so you may want change the stopTime to a smaller value if you want this sort of visualization).

 While writeStep has to do with how frequently PetaVision outputs to the .pvp file (this is the unique binary format used for PetaVision), the triggerFlag in more in with the dynamics of the layers.
 Notice only the "Recon" layer has a trigger flag and that the triggerLayerName = "Image".
 This means that PetaVision will only process the convolution of the "Recon" after a new image is shown.